theodson/macos-setup/README.md

 # macos-setup

+###### Last updated `2020-06`

 Note for my macOs dev environment setup whilst using `java, maven, ant, node, nvm, npm,  php, laravel, composer, docker, vagrant, vmware`.

-This repo contains a variety of shell scripts, some of which contain **helper install** functions to maintain a consistent development environment.
+This repo contains a variety of shell scripts, some of which contain **helper install** functions to maintain a consistent development environment ( they are not fully tested).

-###### Last updated `2020-06`
+> **Tip**: Reading through the helper functions is sometimes required as macOs versions change and break these scripts.

-> Ensure macOS is on at least `10.14.2` , may NOT WORK with BigSur 11.x ?
+> **Note**: Ensure macOS is on at least `10.14.2` , may NOT WORK with BigSur 11.x ?

 The old readme notes can be found in `NOTES.md`

 # Install